DougHennig/Ribbon/README.md

 * Clicking a button executes the command for that button.
 If no command was specified and there is no menu for the button (see the next point), a messagebox with "Not implemented" appears.

 * A down arrow appears in the caption for a button if it has a menu.
 Clicking the button displays the menu.
+Clicking the button again, clicking outside the menu, or moving the mouse outside the form hides the menu.

 * Hovering the mouse over a menu bar highlights the bar in the "menuitemhighlightcolor" color specified by the current theme.